XMPro/terraform-xmpro-azurecontainers/README.md

 # XMPro - Azure Containers Terraform Module

 ## Overview
-This Terraform module helps you deploy resources on Azure using Terraform CLI commands.
-It allows you to customize variables for resource names, environment settings, and resource allocations.
-This module is designed for a fresh installation of all XMPRo resources.
+This Terraform module facilitates the deployment of XMPRo resources on Azure using Terraform CLI commands.
+It is designed for a fresh installation of all XMPRo products, including the necessary infrastructure and configurations.
+The module allows you to customize various parameters such as resource names, environment settings, and resource allocations to suit your specific deployment needs.
+By using this module, you can ensure a consistent and repeatable setup process for XMPRo products in your Azure environment.

-> 💡 **Tip**: Press `Ctrl + Shift + V` in VS Code to preview this Markdown file.

 ## Prerequisites